-- Part 3 of the schedule to the Education (Independent college Standards) Regulations 2014, which places a duty on academies and independent colleges to safeguard and promote the welfare of students at the college. - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - > Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18. - > Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM. - ➤ The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children. - > Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children. - > Statutory guidance on the Prevent duty, which explains colleges' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.
+- Part 3 of the schedule to the Education (Independent college Standards) Regulations 2014, which places a duty on academies and independent colleges to safeguard and promote the welfare of students at the college. - The Young People Act 1989 (and 2004 amendment), which provides a framework for the care and protection of young people. - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18. - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM. - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with young people. - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to young people. - Statutory guidance on the Prevent duty, which explains colleges' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.

-The following 3 safeguarding partners are identified in Keeping Children Safe in Education and will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:
+The following 3 safeguarding partners are identified in Keeping Young people Safe in Education and will make arrangements to work together to safeguard and promote the welfare of local young people, including identifying and responding to their needs:

-- > The Oldham local authority (LA) - > A clinical commissioning group for an area within Oldham LA - > The chief officer of police for a police area within the Oldham LA
+- The Oldham local authority (LA) - 2 A clinical commissioning group for an area within Oldham LA - In the chief officer of police for a police area within the Oldham LA